louist87/Scrappy/README.md

 ['its always sunny in philadelphia 101.mkv']
 ```

-You can also pass sequences of paths, which of course may include wildcards.
+You can also pass sequences to the constructor.
+Sequences can be a mix of:

+- Paths to individual files
+- Glob patterns
+- Directories  (**note:**  experimental.
+No nested directories.
+No simlinks.
+No non-media files.)

 ```python
 scrape = scrappy.Scrape(['it's always sunny in philadelphia 101.mkv', '*.avi'])